 Despite the challenges that come with the high cost of living, Sarasota still has much to offer its residents.
 The city has great schools, lovely beaches, and plenty of recreational activities.
 For those who can afford it.

 2. Extreme and disastrous Weather

 Sarasota, Florida is prone to extreme and disastrous weather.
-The weather is often humid and hot making the place unbearable to live.
 The area has also been hit by multiple hurricanes, tornadoes, and other severe storms in recent years.

 3. High crime rates